-Coronavirus could bring down curtain on Shakespeare's Globe Theater
+Coronavirus could bring down curtain on Shakespeare's Globe theater

-The Globe has been staging the Bard’s work at its timbered theater on the south bank of the River Thames in London since 1997, when the company opened the doors of a meticulous oak wood reproduction of the original Elizabethan playhouse that stood near the same site, until it was destroyed by fire in 1613.
+The Globe has been staging the Bard’s work at its timbered theater on the south bank of the Thames in London since 1997, when the company opened the doors of a meticulous oak reproduction of the original Elizabethan playhouse that stood near the same site until it was destroyed by fire in 1613.

-Now the Globe is threatening it won’t survive the year without at least a $7 million injection of cash.
+Now the Globe says it won’t survive the year without at least a $7 million injection of cash.

 The playhouse — the brainchild of the American actor and director Sam Wanamaker — operates as a pure nonprofit, without any regular government support.
-It has lived “hand to mouth,” as its artistic director Michelle Terry put it, on guided tours, workshops, weddings, catering and ticket sales for packed performances of Hamlet and Macbeth, until the pandemic shut the playhouse down in March.
+It has lived “hand to mouth,” as artistic director Michelle Terry put it, on guided tours, workshops, weddings, catering and ticket sales for packed performances of “Hamlet” and “Macbeth,” until the pandemic shut the playhouse down in March.

-Shakespeare’s Globe is just one of many British cultural institutions endangered by a long lockdown.
+Shakespeare’s Globe is just one of many British cultural institutions endangered by a long shutdown.
 Also struggling are other independent venues, including the Old Vic, the Royal Academy and Royal Albert Hall.

 The London Theatre Consortium, which represents 13 venues in the city, told Parliament that their members didn’t see any way to operate with six feet of social distancing, and warned that their stages would not be able to open immediately when a lockdown is lifted (because it takes several months to ready a performance) and that if theaters were repeatedly opened and closed to deal with ensuing waves of infection, they wouldn’t survive economically.

-The outlook isn’t much better for the purely commercial theaters in the West End — the Victorian-era jewels that serve as London’s version of New York’s Broadway, staging everything from cutting-edge modern drama to long-running crowd-pleasers like “Les Misérables” and “Mama Mia!”
+The outlook isn’t much better for the purely commercial theaters in the West End — the Victorian-era jewels that serve as London’s version of New York’s Broadway, staging everything from cutting-edge modern drama to long-running crowd-pleasers like “Les Misérables” and “Mamma Mia!”

-Prime Minister Boris Johnson has told Brits that the country will ease out of lockdown very slowly — always ready to slam on the brakes if new cases begin to spike.
+Prime Minister Boris Johnson has told Britons that the country will ease out of lockdown very slowly — always ready to slam on the brakes if new cases begin to spike.
 In June, the government hopes to open some schools and retail shops.
 In July, sit-down restaurants may again be serving meals — as long as the outbreak continues to remain manageable.

 Tourism?
 Not likely in the short run, as the Johnson government has said it will order travelers to quarantine themselves for 14 days upon arrival.

-Operators of theater companies, cinemas, opera houses, concert halls and night clubs in Britain assume their large-scale, indoor gathering places may be the last to reopen, perhaps not until the end of the summer.
+Operators of theater companies, cinemas, opera houses, concert halls and nightclubs in Britain assume their large-scale, indoor gathering places may be the last to reopen, perhaps not until the end of the summer.
 Or later.

 The full-scale replica of the open-air Globe, circa 1599, is a sublime place to experience Shakespeare, but a sketchy place to be during a viral outbreak.